learn-co-curriculum/phase-1-intro-to-context/README.md

 ## Lab

 In this lab, we're going to build a time card and payroll application using the record-oriented approach.

-The tests guide you to implementing a time card system: when someone enters the company's state of the art technical office, the employee has to insert their card in a time clock which will record the time they came in.
+When someone enters the company's state of the art technical office, the employee has to insert their card in a time clock which will record the time they came in.
 When it's time to leave, the employee will "punch out."

 For simplicity's sake, we'll make these assumptions:

-1. Assume that employees always check in **and** check out.
+1. Employees always check in **and** check out.
-2. Assume employees always check in and out on the hour
+2. Employees always check in and out on the hour.
-3. The time is represented on a 24-hour clock (1300 is 1:00 pm); this keeps the math easier and is the standard in most of the world
+3. The time is represented on a 24-hour clock (1300 is 1:00 pm); this keeps the math easier and is the standard in most of the world.
 4. When timestamps are needed, they will be provided as `String`s in the form:
-   `"YYYY-MM-DD 800"` or `"YYYY-MM-DD 1800"` e.g. `"2018-01-01 2300"`
+   `"YYYY-MM-DD 800"` or `"YYYY-MM-DD 1800"` e.g. `"2018-01-01 2300"`.
-5. Employees will never work across days, i.e., in at `2200` and out at `0400` the next day.
+5. Employees will never work across days, e.g., in at `2200` and out at `0400` the next day.

 The lab tests will guide you toward a solution.
-Keep in mind, the goal is to understand how to "grow" an application in "record-oriented" fashion in JavaScript, _as well as_ pass the lab.
-Make sure you're learning about this app design while you code the solutions.
 When you encounter a failing test, look at how the test is calling the function that's missing or failing: how did it call the function, what arguments did it pass?
 What kind of thing did it expect back?

 Take advantage of the collection-processing strengths you built up over the last few lessons.